paritytech/subxt/docs/subxt.md

 ### Query Constants

-Constants are embedded into node's metadata.
+Constants are embedded into the node's metadata.

 The subxt offers the ability to query constants from the runtime metadata (metadata downloaded when constructing the client, *not* the one provided for API generation).